calebtbw/Synergy-Modules/daemonreports/README.md

 - `!dr settings` - Manage settings for daemon reports.

 ## DR Settings Commands
-These commands are for the DaemonReports Settings for GGServers Discord.
+These commands are for the Daemon Reports Settings for GGServers Discord.
 Note that some of these have subcommands.

 - `!dr settings archive` - Customize settings for archiving daemon report channels.
 - `!dr settings blacklist` - Add or remove a user to be prevented from creating reports.